 Whether it’s Mumford & Sons or Marilyn Manson, taking a teen to his or her first concert can be quite a big deal.
-To make the evening family-friendly, it’s all about the pre-concert preparation, say entertainment experts in southeast Michigan and beyond.
+To help make the event a positive experience, it’s all about the pre-concert preparation, say entertainment experts in southeast Michigan and beyond.
 Here are some of their tips and insights for parents.

 First: Listen to the music!
 If you’re chaperoning, it’s always fun to be able to sing along to a few songs and know what to expect from the performers.
 Make it a family affair with a listening party, complete with popcorn and music videos.
 See if you can find the songs on video game Just Dance to spice things up a bit.

 It’s important that teens know the ground-rules before leaving the house.
-Go over a quick rundown of what is expected of them, the type of dancing that is appropriate and how often they need to check in with you (if you’re not along for the revelry).
+Go over a quick rundown of what is expected of them and how often they need to check in with you (if you’re not along for the revelry).

 An article on SheKnows.com brings up a great point, too: Do your kids know what to expect in the audience?
-No matter what concert your teen is going to, there’s sure to be drinking going on and maybe worse; adults will possibly act inappropriately.
+No matter what concert your teen is going to, there could be drinking going on and adults could act inappropriately.
 Make sure they understand that you are their safety net and that the people who work at the venue are there to take care of out-of-control situations.

 Policies, nuts and bolts

-Kathryn Kowalski, director of private event sales at Olympia Entertainment (which includes the Fox Theatre, Joe Louis Arena and other Detroit concert hot spots) thinks looking ahead is a good idea.
+Kathryn Kowalski, director of private event sales at Olympia Entertainment (which includes the Fox Theatre, Joe Louis Arena and other Detroit concert hot spots), told us that looking ahead is a good idea.
 Before your teen gets her hopes up, make sure she’s allowed to do the things she is expecting to do.

 “Arm yourself with a list of questions regarding policies prior to the event by referencing the venue’s website,” Kowalski notes.
 “Something seemingly innocuous” – like bringing a sign into the venue or smartphones and/or digital cameras – “may not be permitted.
 So before your teen spends 12 hours crafting a glittery homage to their favorite artist, it’s best to find out exactly what is allowed and what is not.”